 - Symptoms of dehydration, which can include weakness, brain fog, upset stomach, dizziness and blood pressure changes

-- Small intestinal bacterial overgrowth (SIBO), which means that due to an imbalance of good and bad bacteria in the small intestine the body can’t digest and absorb nutrients properly.
+- SIBO, which means that due to an imbalance of good and bad bacteria in the small intestine the body can’t digest and absorb nutrients properly.

 - Drinking contaminated water, which can contain parasites, bacteria, etc.